-Continuing on to the base of the hill, the road crosses the wash and you will pass through an old iron fence and gate.
+Continuing to the base of the hill, the road crosses the wash, and you will pass through an old iron fence and gate.
 The road up to the mine will be obvious now, but instead of cutting over to it, continue on the road up the slight hill to the flat where the mining camp used to be.
 Nothing remains except for a few Hole-in-Cap and more modern cans.
 From here, the road goes directly up the mountain to the mine.
 It is a 750 ft climb to the top.
 Take your time.
 In places, the old mining road is nothing more than a bulldozer scrape cut into the Precambrian gneiss that makes up most of these mountains.
 It must have been quite a thrill to drive up this!

 If you are up here in early May, you might catch the pink blooms of the Hedgehog cactus (Echinocereus engelmannii) that dot the slopes.

 As you get higher up, the views of Pleasant Valley become expansive.
-Once on the ridge, you can see the Blue Cut on the far side of the valley.
+Once on the ridge, you can see the Blue Cut on the valley's far side.
 On a clear day, you can see Mt.
-San Jacinto directly above the Cut some forty miles away.
+San Jacinto directly above the Cut, some forty miles away.
 Created by the Blue Cut Fault, I assume the name Blue Cut comes from the bluish-gray granodiorite in the pass.
 The geologic feature is sure more distinctive up here.

 Once at the top, the mine road runs along the ridge and between small peaks over to the mine.
 In places, the road is made from stacked rocks.
 The labor it took to build it is a testament to the lure of gold in this waterless and empty desert.
 You won’t see the remains of the miner’s small roofless rock cabin until you are upon it at the mine.
-What a place this must have been to live at.
+What a place this must have been to live in.
 Take a moment to admire its view.